stackotter/delta-client/Readme.md

 [![Discord](https://img.shields.io/discord/851058836776419368.svg?label=&logo=discord&logoColor=ffffff&color=5C5C5C&labelColor=6A7EC2)](https://discord.gg/xZPyDbmR6k)

-An open source rewrite of Minecraft Java Edition written in Swift for macOS.
+An open source rewrite of the *Minecraft: Java Edition* client, written in Swift for macOS.
+Currently Delta Client only supports connecting to 1.16.1 servers.

 ## Disclaimer

-This client is not at all useable yet.
+This client is not useable yet.
 If you're looking for a client to use to play Minecraft today, then this is not for you.
-But hopefully one day it does get to a useable state.
+However, the plan is that one day it does get to a useable state.

 **I am NOT responsible for anti-cheat bans, the client has not been thoroughly tested yet and is still deep in development.**